+A. Actions of a committee or subcommittee shall be by majority vote and be consistent with the governing rules of the school board.

+B. The committee or subcommittee shall designate a secretary who will record the minutes of actions of the school board committee.

-- A. All meetings of committees or subcommittees shall be open to the public in compliance with the Open Meeting Law, and notice shall be given as prescribed by law. - B. A committee or subcommittee shall act only within the guidelines and mission established for that committee or subcommittee by the school board. - C. Actions of a committee or subcommittee shall be by majority vote and be consistent with the governing rules of the school board. - D. The committee or subcommittee shall designate a secretary who will record the minutes of actions of the school board committee. - E. The power of a committee or subcommittee of the school board is advisory only and is limited to making recommendations to the school board. - F. A committee or subcommittee of the school board shall, when appropriate, clarify in any dealings with the public that its powers are only advisory to the school board.
+C. All meetings of committees or subcommittees shall be open to the public in compliance with the Open Meeting Law, and notice shall be given as prescribed by law.

+D. A committee or subcommittee shall act only within the guidelines and mission established for that committee or subcommittee by the school board.

+E. The power of a committee or subcommittee of the school board is advisory only and is limited to making recommendations to the school board.

+F. A committee or subcommittee of the school board shall, when appropriate, clarify in any dealings with the public that its powers are only advisory to the school board.